-The School Board requires all students enrolled in the schools of this Corporation to attend school regularly in accordance with the laws of the State.
-The Corporation's educational program depends on the consistent presence of all students to achieve continuity of instruction and a successful educational climate.
+The School Board requires all students enrolled in the schools and programs it offers to attend school regularly in accordance with the laws of the State.
+The Board's educational program is predicated upon the presence of the student and requires continuity of instruction and classroom participation.
+The regular contact of students with one another in the classroom and their participation in a well-planned instructional activity under the tutelage of a competent teacher are vital to this purpose.